Susanta’s arrival was like the scene from Harry Potter, in which he stole the flying car to get to Hogwarts – a place he always called his home.

 – Clear Vision

-He dreamt big.
-He always kept his chin high even on the cloudiest days.
-He was hopeful.
+He dreams big.
+He keeps his chin high even on the cloudiest days.
+He is full of hope.

-He is the only guy who speaks to me sarcastically and the funny part is I don’t even mind because I know whatever he says it is for my well-being.
+He is the only guy who speaks to me sarcastically and the funny part is I don’t even mind because I know that whatever he says is for my well-being.

-It is said that behind every successful man there’s a woman, but I say, if you need your corporate to be successful, you’ll need a Susanta.
+It is said that behind every successful man there’s a woman.
+But I say, if you want your idea to be successful, you’ll need a Susanta.

-After we built The Digital Fellow on 1st April 2017, he became the mentor & coach for the interns who came to learn & work.
+After we built The Digital Fellow on 1st April 2017, he became the mentor and coach for the interns who came to learn and work.

 Such men are rare.
 Susanta is a different breed.
 I thank his parents for making ‘Susanta’ possible.

-He dreams of owning a BMW in 2025, I will be more than happy to make his dream come true, and as he always says, I hope for the brighter side!
+He dreams of owning a BMW by 2025.
+I will be more than happy to make his dream come true, and as he always says, I hope for the brighter side!

-Being a voracious reader himself, Susanta is a social media enthusiast along with being what I term as a ‘Hardcore Dreamer’.
-Presently he drives our (The Digital Fellow’s) brand road map.
+Being a voracious reader himself, Susanta is a social media enthusiast along with being a crazy dreamer.
+Presently he drives our (The Digital Fellow’s) brand road-map.

-This journey of building The Digital Fellow was quite memorable and only for this one special person.
+This journey of building The Digital Fellow was quite memorable and only because of this one special person.

-Susanta, this blog goes out as a tribute to all your Hard work, Unconditional Love & Unmatched Sacrifices.
+Susanta, this blog goes out as a tribute to all your hard work, unconditional love and unmatched sacrifices.